 Wherever there is attention, there are advertisers.

 1. YouTube Partners program: This one is the most popular way of making money on YouTube.
-You might have noticed a 5-10 sec ads in the beginning of many YouTube videos.
+You may have noticed a 5-10 sec ad at the beginning of many YouTube videos.
 Well, that’s the YouTube ads.
-Almost everybody can get approved for this, all you have to do is upload original, quality content and if your channel is eligible, you’ll see a monetization option under channel settings.
+Almost everybody can get approved for this, all you have to do is upload original, quality content and if your channel is eligible.

 Google shows ads on your videos and you receive a percentage of revenue from advertisement.
 The split is 55-45.
-So if an advertiser pays 100$ for ads on your video, Google take 45$ for providing you hosting and other stuff while you get 55$.
+So if an advertiser pays 100$ for ads on your video, Google takes $45 for providing you hosting and other stuff while you get 55$.
 Fair enough!

-2. Secondary Means: Once the channel becomes influencing, brands approach the content creators to promote their product.
-This can be done in form of a sponsored video, product placement.
-There are other means as well like Patreon, Amazon Affiliates or even selling your own merchandise etc. But this mostly happens with big YouTubers with a big audience.
-The industry is around $400 – $2000 per sponsored video.
+2. Secondary Means: Once the channel becomes big, brands approach the content creators to promote their product.
+This can be done in the form of brand partnerships, product placement, selling a clothing line.
+There are other means as well like Patreon, Amazon Affiliates or even selling your own merchandise, etc. But this mostly happens with big YouTubers with a big audience.
+The industry usually pay is around $100 – $10,000 per sponsored video.
 You can find more information on FameBit.

-Most full-time YouTubers make more money from the second means (i.e. sponsored videos and stuff) than they make from Adsense.
+Most full-time YouTubers make more money from the second means (i.e. sponsored videos and stuff) compare to what they make from Adsense.
 We also do sponsor videos on our YouTube channel.
-However, for the simplicity of this article, we’ll stick to how much YouTubers make from the YouTube partners program.
-But, do keep in mind, that this just a part of their earning, if you are talking about big YouTubers.
+However, for the simplicity of this article, we’ll stick to how much YouTubers make from the YouTube partners program as there is no way find out how much they make from second options.
+But, do keep in mind, if you are talking about big YouTubers, YouTube ads are just a small part of their earning

 Let’s start by analyzing the income report of popular YouTubers, who were gracious enough to make it public.